 Iceland

 If you don’t want to see the Northern Lights in what feels like complete isolation then Seltjarnarnes near the Reykjavik area of Iceland might be the place for you.
 You’re close enough to Iceland’s capital that you can be in touch with the world, but far enough away that your view isn't going to be spoiled by any light pollution.
 One thing to consider when visiting Iceland, and any country to see the Northern Lights, is to check on the moon cycle.
-In a full moon there will be more glow, which will reduce the chances of seeing the aurora in all its glory.
+In a full moon there will be more glow, which will reduce your chances of seeing the aurora in all its glory.